Adaptive Seeding for Gaussian Mixture Models: Introduction

 \section{Introduction}

-Gaussian mixture modelling is an important task in the field of clustering and pattern recognition.
-There are various approaches to estimate the parameters of a mixture such as graphical methods, moment matching, Bayesian approaches, and the method of maximum likelihood estimation (MLE).
-A widely used approach for the latter problem is the Expectation-Maximization (EM) algorithm \cite{Dempster77}.
-Starting with some initial mixture model, the EM algorithm alternates between computing a lower bound of the log-likelihood and improving the current model with respect to this lower bound.
-The algorithm converges to a certain stationary point of the likelihood function.
-Unfortunately, the likelihood function is generally nonconvex, possessing many stationary points, including small local maxima, and even worse, local minima and saddle points (cf. \cite{Wu83,Mclachlan08}).
-Moreover, the convergence of the EM algorithm to either type of point highly depends on the chosen initial model.
+Gaussian mixture modelling is an important task, e.g., in the field of cluster analysis.
+A common approach is the method of maximum likelihood for which the Expectation-Maximization (EM) algorithm \cite{Dempster77} can be applied.
+The EM algorithm iteratively tries to improve a given initial mixture model and converges to a stationary point of the likelihood function.
+Unfortunately, the likelihood function is generally non-convex, possessing many stationary points \cite{Mclachlan08}.
+The initial model determines to which of these points the EM algorithm converges \cite{Celeux15}.